rtrier/excel2db/README.md

 Imports Excel-Files into a Database.

+It imports all worksheets with the same structure into one table.
+If validation is enabled all worksheets have to have the same structure.

+The type of an column will be determined by evalutaion the Excel tables.

+Main-Class is Excel2DB.
+If the Excel file doesnt fit into memory Excel2DBSeq can be used.
+Then all column types are strings.

-to use it, a file archiv.properties has to be in the classpath.
+To use it, a file archiv.properties has to be in the classpath.
 As an example use [ archiv.properties-default](https://raw.githubusercontent.com/rtrier/excel2db/master/archiv.properties-default).
 If you want to access not a postgresql database you have to put the jdbc driver in the classpath.

-It imports all worksheets with the same structure into one table.
-If validation is enabled all worksheets have to have the same structure.

 __Parmeters:__